withhaibun/haibun-azure/README.md

 _O_AZURESTORAGEBLOB_KEY: The key for the container.

-_O_OUTREVIEWS_URI_ARGS: Append this value to any review links that require an [https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview](SAS key).
+_O_OUTREVIEWS_URI_ARGS: Append this value to any review links that require an [SAS key](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
 (This is a querystring in the format ?sp=…)

 The pipeline uses this scripts from package.json: